Birds

 Did You Know

-• The female Carolina Wren keep a snakeskin inside of their nest.
+- The female Carolina Wren keeps a snakeskin inside their nest.

-• The Carolina Wrens also get infestation from larvae, rocks and mites.
+- The Carolina Wrens also get infestation by larvae, rocks and mites.
 Sometimes it may lead to death.

 Conclusion

-The Carolina Wrens are one of those cutest creatures you can find on the planet.
+The Carolina Wrens are one of the cutest creatures you can find on the planet.
 The most interesting thing about them is the melodious song that makes them different and unique.

 You can find these finds almost everywhere in the UK.
 To attract these tiny birds in your backyard, hang boxed with some of my food in the front open.